Gracie and Brooke Carman

 When my family immigrated to the United States from the Philippines, my parents made significant financial sacrifices to enroll my sister and me in private

-Since I knew my sister was involved in School Choice in Arizona, I felt passionate about it and wonder why Texas didn’t have it.
+Since I knew my sister was involved in school choice in Arizona, I felt passionate about it and wonder why Texas didn’t have it.
 It

 I have been involved in school choice advocacy for two years, actively supporting policies that provide families with more educational options.
 My advocacy efforts include